 - Repeal of the individual and employer mandate penalties

 - Delay of the Cadillac Tax until 2026

 - State waivers to define Essential Health Benefits

 - More flexibility using and contributing to Health Savings Accounts (HSAs) and Flexible Spending Accounts (FSAs)

 As written, the BCRA includes a transition period of several years before some provisions become effective and others sunset.
 Not all ACA provisions are impacted by the BCRA bill.
 If and when a repeal and replace bill becomes law, there will be two major health care reform laws employers will need to comply with: the new law and the retained sections of the ACA.
 In the meantime, ACA compliance is required until official guidance to the contrary is issued.
 For a customized timeline and more information about ongoing annual responsibilities and applicable employer deadlines under the ACA, visit YourACARoadmap.com.

-To stay up to date on the evolving state of health care reform, we encourage you to bookmark www.InformedonReform.com, including the new Repeal and Replace Update webpage, where we continuously update information as it becomes available.
+To stay up to date on the evolving state of health care reform, we encourage you to bookmark www.InformedonReform.com, including the Evolving Health Care Landscape page, where we continuously update information as it becomes available.